-I first examine whether intermediary capital shocks contain any information content beyond that held in the spot changes of the HML carry and dollar factor.
-The former takes the difference between exchange rate changes of the currencies with the largest and smallest forward discounts, which approximate the interest rate differentials, while the latter reflects the average of all exchange rate changes.
-Formally I run the following country by country:
+I first examine whether intermediary capital shocks contain any information content beyond that held in the spot changes of the HML carry and dollar factors.
+The former takes the difference between exchange rate changes of the currencies with the largest and smallest forward discounts, which proxy for interest rate differentials, while the latter reflects the average of all exchange rate changes against the dollar.
+I estimate the following for each currency: